chingswy/easymocap-public-doc/works/neuralbody.md

 nav_order: 3
 ---

-# Totorial for capturing your own datasets
+# Tutorial for capturing your own datasets

 In this tutorial, we show how to capture your datasets with multiple cameras.